Skip to content

 Feature Importance

 We evaluate the importance of each predictor variable using permutation importance.
-This method assesses how much the model’s performance decreases when the values of a predictor are randomly shuffled, indicating its contribution to the model.
+This method assesses how much model performance decreases when the values of a predictor are randomly shuffled.

 predictors_to_evaluate <- setdiff(names(e$data), c("h3_address", "x", "y", "presence"))